beykyle/jitr/README.md

 </p>

 # just-in-time R-Matrix (jitR)
+A nuclear reaction toolkit, production ready for calibration and uncertainty-quantification, featuring:

+- fast calculable $\mathcal{R}$-matrix solver for parametric reaction models
+- built in uncertainty-quantified optical potentials
+- built in nuclear data
+- plenty of examples demonstrating the propagation of uncertainties into reaction observables and model calibration

-A fast calculable $\mathcal{R}$-matrix solver for parametric reaction models, production ready for calibration and uncertainty-quantification.
-Give your UQ workflow a caffeine-kick with jitR!
+Give your nuclear reaction UQ workflow a caffeine-kick with jitR!

 ## quick start